Ghost of a Tale: Development

-Ghost of a Tale is mostly a one-man project by Lionel Gallat, a veteran DreamWorks and Universal Pictures animator and animation director who worked on films such as The Prince of Egypt, The Road to El Dorado and Shark Tale, with the occasional help of friends on certain aspects of the development.
+Ghost of a Tale is mostly a one-man project by Lionel Gallat, a veteran DreamWorks and Universal Pictures animator and animation director who worked on films such as The Prince of Egypt, The Road to El Dorado and Shark Tale.
+He received occasional help from his friends on certain aspects of the development.
 Gallat began work on the game shortly after finishing production on the 2012 film The Lorax, and showed the first alpha footage in April 2013 after nearly a year of progress, which coincided with the launch of the game's Indiegogo campaign to raise funds to further development.
 By the end of the campaign in May, he managed to reach his goal of €45,000 after a one-week extension, earning a total of €48,700.

 Gallat was inspired by films such as The Secret of NIMH, The Dark Crystal and Disney's Robin Hood as well as the Redwall book series and the fantasy drawings of Alan Lee, John Howe and Paul Bonner.
-Video games such as the Legend of Zelda series, Dark Souls, and Ico also influenced the title, with Gallat stating that "I'm really trying to recapture the sense of wonder I felt as a kid when I discovered the games from the 80s and early 90s.
+Video games such as the Legend of Zelda series, Dark Souls and Ico also influenced the title, with Gallat stating that "I'm really trying to recapture the sense of wonder I felt as a kid when I discovered the games from the 80s and early 90s.
 But with an AAA quality (as far as I'm able) that's very much up-to-date."

 Gallat originally began work on the game in CryEngine but found that engine too difficult to use and so switched the project to Unity.
-Although Ghost of a Tale was designed to be "primarily a PC title" Microsoft expressed interest in the project and invited the team to release the game on the Xbox One as part of their ID@Xbox program which allows independent developers to self-publish games on their system.
-A trailer for the game was shown at the 2014 Gamescom expo in Germany, along with a fully playable demo.
+Although Ghost of a Tale was designed to be "primarily a PC title", Microsoft expressed interest in the project and invited the team to release the game on the Xbox One as part of their ID@Xbox program which allows independent developers to self-publish games on their system.
+A trailer for the game was shown at the 2014 Gamescom in Germany, along with a fully playable demo.
 Ghost of a Tale was originally expected to launch on Windows PCs and the Xbox One in 2016 before being delayed.
 An early access version was instead released on Steam in July 2016, with an Xbox Game Preview version was released for Xbox One in June 2017.
 As of June 2017, Gallat estimated that the game was 45 percent complete.
-In February 2018, Gallat announced that the Windows version's final release date would be on March 13, 2018, with the Xbox One and PlayStation 4 versions planned for release by the end of the year.
+In February 2018, he announced that the Windows version's final release date would be on March 13, 2018, with the Xbox One and PlayStation 4 versions planned for release by the end of the year.
 A free update adding 23 minutes of new original music by Mathieu Alvado was added in October 2018, with the new material to be featured in all future versions of the game.

 Reception

 Reviews

-Ghost of a Tale has received generally favourable reviews, according to video game review aggregator Metacritic.
-The game's Metacritic score currently stands at 75% based on twenty-two reviews.
+Ghost of a Tale received generally favourable reviews according to review aggregator Metacritic, having a score of 75% based on 22 reviews.